papr8ka/-lwjgl-basics-wiki/FrameBufferObjects.md

 ![Sketch](http://i.imgur.com/VUHR9.png)

-Another use for render-to-texture is for post-processing effects; i.e. rendering your sprites to an offscreen texture as large as the game window, and then render that texture to the screen
+Another use for render-to-texture is for post-processing effects; i.e. rendering your sprites to an offscreen texture as large as the game window, and then render that texture to the screen with a shader which applies the effects.

 ## Frame Buffer Objects

-In OpenGL, in order to render to texture, we need to set up a Frame Buffer Object (FBO).
+In OpenGL, in order to render-to-texture, we need to set up a Frame Buffer Object (FBO).
 We will use the Framebuffer utility to make things a bit easier.
 You can loosely think of FBOs as a means of "switching screens" in GL.
 Generally you render to the default "screen" of the Display (or **back buffer**), but with an FBO you can define other screens to render to.

 First, we create a new frame buffer object:
 ```java